aijazsaaniya-front/aijazsaniya-front/README.md

 <p align="center">
 i'm currently building with <b>React & Node.js</b>, and diving deeper into <b>UI/UX Design</b>.
 <br><br>
-when i'm not coding, you can find me reading 📖, sketching 🎨, or watching Netflix 🎬.
+when i'm not coding, you can find me reading, sketching, or watching Netflix.
 <br>
 fun fact: i believe the best code is written with a cup of tea (or coffee!) nearby ♡
 </p>